World intrigued by "Occupy Wall Street" movement

 "THIS IS TAHRIR SQUARE"

-"A few days ago we saw a banner in New York that said 'This is Tahrir Square'," Maher said, referring to the Cairo square that became the epicentre of Egypt's revolution.
+"A few days ago we saw a banner in New York that said 'This is Tahrir Square'," Maher said, referring to the Cairo square that became the epicenter of Egypt's revolution.

 "The Arab Spring has definitely inspired the burst of protests in the United States and Europe."